CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/Activation/_index.md

 Sending: mac set pwridx 1
 Sending: mac set retx 7
 Sending: mac set dr 5
 Sending: mac join otaa
 Join accepted.
 Status: 00000401
 DevAddr: 27000019
 ```

-The Join requests and the messages on The Things Stack Console will look like the following:
+The Join requests and the messages on {{%tts%}} Console should look like the following:

-{{< figure src="001_device_activation.png" alt="Uplink messages in The Things Stack console" >}}
+{{< figure src="001_device_activation.png" alt="Uplink messages in {{%tts%}} console" >}}

-Your device is now activated using OTAA Activation method and is connected to The Things Stack.
+Your device is now activated using OTAA Activation method and is connected to {{%tts%}}.

-You can proceed with the **Sending Message on Interrupt** section for learning to add a push button and send messages on pressing the button.
+You can now directly proceed with the **Sending Message on Interrupt** section to learn how to add a push button and send messages on pressing the button.

-Or, you can follow the next section for activation of the device using ABP method.
+Alternatively, you can follow the next section for activating the device using the ABP method.

-## 2. Activation of the device using ABP
+### Activation of the device using ABP

 In some cases you might need to hardcode the DevAddr as well as the security keys in the device.
 This means activating a device by personalization (ABP).
 This strategy might seem simpler, because you skip the join procedure, but it has some downsides related to security.

-To get your device activated using ABP method, follow the steps below.
+To get your device activated using the ABP method, follow the steps below:

-### 2.1.
-Device Registration
+#### Device Registration

-The following steps will walk you through the process of adding the device to be activated using the ABP method of activation:

 In the application’s screen, select **Devices** from the bottom right menu.

 In the **Devices** box, click **+ Add Device**.

-  - For **Device ID**, choose a unique ID of lower case, alphanumeric characters and nonconsecutive **-** and **_**.
+- For `Device ID`, choose a unique ID of lower case, alphanumeric characters and nonconsecutive `-` and `_`.
-  - For **Device Name**, give any name you desire according to the device.
+- For `Device Name`, give any name you desire according to the device.
-  - For **Device Description**, add the description as desired.
+- For `Device Description`, add the description as desired.
-  - For **MAC Version**, select **MAC V1.0.2**
+- For `MAC Version`, select MAC V1.0.2
-  - For **PHY Version**, select **PHY V1.0.2 REV B**
+- For `PHY Version`, select PHY V1.0.2 REV B
-  - For **Frequency Plan**, select **Europe 863-870 MHz**
+- For `Frequency Plan`, select Europe 863-870 MHz, (or the Frequency Plan you are currently in)
-  - For **Network Server Address**, put the domain of The Things Stack.
-For example; **domain.eu1.cloud.thethings.industries**
+- For `Network Server Address`, put the domain of {{%tts%}}.
+For example, `https://thethings.example.com/`
-  - For **Application Server Address**, put the same as the domain above.
+- For `Application Server Address`, put the same as the domain above.
-  - For **Activation Mode**, select **Activation By Personalization (ABP)**.
+- For `Activation Mode`, select Activation By Personalization (ABP).
-  - For **Device Address**, you can choose any combination of 8 characters having letters and numbers.
+- For `Device Address`, you can choose any combination of 8 characters having letters and numbers.

 {{< figure src="001_adding_device.png" alt="Device registration page" >}}